UST-QuAntiL/quantil-docs/docs/developer-guide/qc-atlas/application-architecture.md

     - `Create`: Used for requirements in a Dto that must be valid during object creation
     - `Update`: Used for requirements in a Dto that must be valid during object Update
     - `IDOnly`: Used for parts where only an id is needed, like creating a reference, In the commented Dto Class below, one can observe the use of these three classes.
-- If the validation fails HTTP 400 is returned including a detailed error message, whe the validation failed
+- If the validation fails HTTP 400 is returned including a detailed error message, why the validation failed
-- If an object cannot be deleted, e.g. if it is still referenced somewhere, HTTP 400 is returned, usualy by the services throwing an EntityReferenceViolationException.
+- If an object cannot be deleted, e.g. if it is still referenced somewhere, HTTP 404 is returned, usualy by the services throwing an EntityReferenceViolationException.
 - Exposed Controller methods should have a meaningful name, to prevent collisions in OpenAPI.
-    - For example: `listImplementationsOfAlgorithm` instead of `listImplementations` or `listPublicationsOfImplementation` instead of `listPublications`
+    - For example: `getImplementationsOfAlgorithm` instead of `getImplementations` or `getPublicationsOfImplementation` instead of `getPublications`

 #### DTO Validation